gitoak/bmw-dcf-valuation-python/paper.md

 ### 7.3 Final Assessment

-BMW appears **undervalued** at current market levels under our conservative assumptions.
-The DCF analysis suggests approximately 46% upside to fair value.
-Key risks include:
+BMW appears **fairly valued** at current market levels under balanced assumptions that incorporate EV transition headwinds.
+The DCF analysis suggests approximately **5% upside** to Base Case fair value, with a scenario range of €64–€125.
+Key considerations include:

-- Terminal value represents ~81% of enterprise value (high sensitivity to assumptions)
+- Terminal value represents ~75% of enterprise value (high sensitivity to assumptions)
-- EV transition execution uncertainty
-- Cyclical auto industry exposure
+- **Narrow parameter spreads** are required to produce realistic valuations
+- EBIT margin trajectory (7.2–8.7%) is the primary driver across scenarios
+- DCF models are inherently unstable for capital-intensive businesses with high TV concentration

 The investment thesis depends on BMW achieving:

 $$\text{ROIC} > \text{WACC} \implies \text{Value Creation}$$

+**Summary:** At ~€85/share, BMW trades close to our Base Case estimate of ~€89.
+The limited upside suggests the market has largely priced in EV transition challenges.
+Investors should monitor EBIT margin trends and Neue Klasse adoption rates.

 ---